chessmail user manual

 Settings

-Here you can change your personal data and your password, make general system settings, and register breaks in play-by-mail.
+Here you can change your personal data and password, adjust general system settings, and register game breaks for correspondence chess.

 Logout

 Logging out ends your chessmail session.
-An initiative logout also ends the auto-login.
+A manual logout also ends the auto-login.

 Moves can be entered using the mouse or keyboard.
-Using the mouse, the move can be executed either by dragging the figure or by clicking on the start and finish squares.
-For people who cannot see well, the chessboards are also optimized for screen readers.
+With the mouse, the move can be executed either by dragging the piece or by clicking on the start and destination squares.
+For people with visual impairments, the chessboards are also optimized for screen readers.

 • Left and right arrow keys: Move back and move forward

-• Up and down arrow key: First move and last move
+• Up and down arrow keys: First move and last move

 • F: Flip board